StellarUpdater/Stellar/docs/Guide.md

 - It won't save the checkbox states (for now), you will need to exclude again each time you update.
 - Keep a backup of your important cores in case of accidentally overwriting &nbsp;
+&nbsp;

 ### Troubleshooting
 - If the program starts with a white background, go to Configure → Clear Saved, restart program.
 Or go to C:\Users\[Your Name]\AppData\Local\Stellar and delete the old configs.
 - If you receive "Error: Cannot connect to Server", try a few times, it may have failed to download the cores list.
 - If certain cores are throwing the updater out of sync, delete them and use "New Cores" option to download a new version.